Ricki-C/DSC80_FINAL_PROJ/index.md

 By aggregating EIA-860 and EIA-923 data to the state–year level and merging them with the outage dataset, we obtain a combined dataset that describes both **how outages occur** and **how each state generates electricity**.
 This integrated view is the basis for the analyses and models presented in the rest of the project.

+## Data Cleaning and Feature Engineering

+### “outage” dataframe

+#### Data cleaning

+To study outages at the state–year level, I first cleaned the main **outage** dataset.

+- I renamed several columns so that their names are shorter and easier to read.
+- I kept columns that are useful for my question: year, state, climate region, outage duration, cause, and a few economic and demographic variables.
+- Columns that describe very detailed outage mechanics, sales information, or variables not directly related to grid resilience were dropped.
+- Rows with missing `state` or `year` were removed to keep the dataset consistent.
+- Columns that should be numeric (for example `duration`) were converted from strings to numbers.
+- Text fields such as `cause_detail` were lightly cleaned (trimming spaces, handling obvious typos) so that they can be used later in EDA if needed.

+After these steps, the **outage** dataframe contains one row per major outage event with the key variables needed for my analysis (time, location, cause, climate region, duration, and state-level context).

+#### Feature engineering

+From the cleaned outage data, I then created **state-level summary features**:

+- For each state and year, I computed the **total number of major outages**.
+- For each state and year, I also calculated the **average duration** of outages.

+These summaries were merged back so that each row in the final outage dataframe represents a state–year pair with both event-level information and these summary statistics.

+*(On the website, the head of this cleaned and engineered `outage` dataframe is shown.)*

+---

+### “capacity” and “generation” dataframes

+The raw **capacity** (EIA-860) and **generation** (EIA-923) datasets also needed cleaning before they could be combined with the outage data.

+Key steps:

+- I restricted the data to **years 2000–2016**, where both capacity and generation data are relatively complete.
+- Capacity and generation values were stored as strings with commas, so I removed commas and converted them to numeric types.
+- Fuel source labels were standardized so that the same fuel has the same name across both datasets.
+- For the capacity data, I kept rows where the fuel source is recorded at the individual-fuel level and used “All Sources” only when representing total installed capacity.
+- For the generation data, I removed rows labeled “Total” so that I could focus on generation by specific fuels.
+- Rows with clearly invalid or missing numeric values were dropped.

+#### Fuel diversity features (entropy)

+To capture how **diverse** a state’s fuel mix is, I created two new features:

+- `capacity_fuel_diversity_index` – diversity of **installed capacity** by fuel.
+- `generation_fuel_diversity_index` – diversity of **actual generation** by fuel.

+Both indices are based on **Shannon entropy**.
+For a set of fuel shares \(p(x)\), the entropy is

+\[
+H = -\sum p(x)\log p(x).
+\]

+- A **higher** entropy value means the state relies on a wider mix of fuels (more diverse).
+- A **lower** entropy value means most capacity or generation comes from only a few fuels (less diverse).

+The head of the cleaned capacity and generation summary dataframes (with these entropy columns) is shown on the website as `capacity_entropy` and `generation_entropy`.

+---

+### Merging engineered features into outages

+Finally, I merged the engineered capacity and generation features into the outage summaries:

+- The merge keys are **state** and **year**.
+- Each state–year row in the final dataframe contains:
+  - outage information (average duration, total number of outages),
+  - climate and cause variables,
+  - economic and demographic variables, and
+  - the two fuel diversity indices from capacity and generation.

+This merged dataframe is the main dataset used for the exploratory data analysis and modeling sections that follow.
+The website shows the head of this final merged dataframe to illustrate its structure.